-The cost per square foot varies with the size of your home and the options that you wish to have included in your home.
+The cost per square foot varies with the size of your custom home and the options that you wish to have included in your home.
 Give us a call with your customized options and we will be happy to price your new home for you.

 From the time that construction begins it generally takes 90-120 days.

 4. Will I need to be involved with the subcontractors?